 Ms. MacLachlan has been a member of the Board since December 21, 2018.
 Ms. MacLachlan gained a wealth of experience in the mining industry through the practice of regulatory, environmental, and Aboriginal law in northern Canada.
 For 35 years she practiced law and served on regulatory tribunals with a focus on resource development.
 She provided strategic advice and representation in relation to environmental impact assessments and approvals of mining and petroleum projects, permitting, and benefit agreements with affected Aboriginal communities and governments.
 Ms. MacLachlan was chair of the federal Panel that reviewed the environmental impact assessment of Canada's first diamond mine and has worked for several diamond and gold mining companies with projects north of 60°.
 Letha served as a director on the board of a TSX listed renewable energy company and on the boards of several not-for-profit organizations including as Board Chair of the Calgary Philharmonic Society and as Trustee on the Calgary Philharmonic Orchestra Foundation.
-Currently, she serves as a Board Governor of the Banff Centre for Arts and Creativity, a post secondary education institution.
-For the past four years she has been a member of the Centre's Finance and Audit Committee.
+Until recently, she served as a Governor and Vice Chair of the Board of the Banff Centre for Arts and Creativity, a post secondary education institution.
+For the last four years of her term, she was a member of the Centre's Finance and Audit Committee.
 Ms. MacLachlan is a graduate of the Directors Financial Literary Program, Institute of Corporate Directors and Haskayne School of Business, University of Calgary (2008).
 Ms. MacLachlan is an independent director of the Company for the purposes of NI 52-110.